Bethenny Frankel’s Divorce From Jason Hoppy Impacted Her ‘Real Housewives Of New York City’ Season 9 Persona

-While chatting with People Magazine earlier this week, D’Agostino opened up how Bethenny Frankel’s messy split from her now-ex-husband, Jason Hoppy, led her to fear for D’Agostino’s then-impending marriage.
+While chatting with People Magazine earlier this week, D’Agostino opened up about how Bethenny Frankel’s messy split from her now-ex-husband, Jason Hoppy, led her to fear for D’Agostino’s then-impending marriage.

 “[Bethenny Frankel] is kind of worried about me because of the past and I’m getting married, and she’s a little nervous about it,” D’Agostino explained during her interview with People Magazine on April 4.

 During the show’s eighth season, Bethenny Frankel claimed to have witnessed her co-star’s then-fiance, Tom D’Agostino Jr., making out for over an hour with a former Playboy model at the Regency Hotel in New York City.
-As fans may recall, the alleged incident took place just one day before LuAnn D’Agostino’s celebrated her engagement party in Palm Beach, Florida.
+As fans will recall, the alleged incident took place just one day before LuAnn D’Agostino’s celebrated her engagement party in Palm Beach, Florida.

 “I think part of the reason why she’s so upset is because she’s had problems in her marriage and went through a very difficult divorce and I think she’s worried about me,” the newly married D’Agostino explained.

-Although Bethenny Frankel’s Season 8 relationship with D’Agostino was extremely strained, her Season 9 persona on The Real Housewives of New York City has reportedly changed for the better and that may be due to the fact that her divorce from Hoppy has finally been finalized.
+Although Bethenny Frankel’s Season 8 relationship with D’Agostino was extremely strained, her Season 9 persona on The Real Housewives of New York City has reportedly changed for the better, and that may be due to the fact her divorce from Hoppy has finally been finalized.

 “[Bethenny Frankel] and I are cool,” D’Agostino confirmed.
 “We’re good.
 She’s finally got divorced, so she’s happy, and I finally got married, so it’s all good.”

-Despite Bethenny Frankel’s brief marriage, her divorce from Hoppy was anything but and for years, they remained locked in a bitter dispute over their finances — and over their plans to split custody of their young daughter, Bryn Casey Hoppy.
+Despite Bethenny Frankel’s brief marriage, her divorce from Hoppy was anything but.
+For years, they remained locked in a bitter dispute over their finances and plans to split custody of their young daughter, Bryn Casey Hoppy.

 Continuing on to People Magazine, D’Agostino said that the allegations made by Bethenny Frankel were only the tip of the iceberg when it came to the ladies’ comments about Tom.